 Direction

-If you would like to fortify yourself in Heiligenstadt, we recommend the Brauereigasthof Ott, Oberleinleiter 6, or the Brauerei Aichinger, Marktplatz 5.
+If you would like to stop for refreshments in Heiligenstadt, we recommend the Brauereigasthof Ott, Oberleinleiter 6, or the Brauerei Aichinger, Marktplatz 5.

-From Heiligenstadt's market square, which is well worth seeing, through Turmgasse, the tour heads westwards, initially uphill for a short distance on the road and after a few 100 metres branches off to the right onto a path that leads slightly uphill to Kalteneggolsfeld.
-From here you cycle on the high plateau of the Franconian Alb with wonderful views.
-You head towards the Deichselbach valley.
-After a steep (about 180 m with about 10% over 2 km), winding descent, you reach Stackendorf.
-Via Stackendorf, Gunzendorf and Dreuschendorf, the tour leads along the Deichselbach to Buttenheim, the birthplace of Levi Strauss.
+From Heiligenstadt's market square, which is well worth seeing, the tour heads westwards through Turmgasse, first uphill for a short stretch on the road and then, after a few hundred metres, branches off to the right onto a path that leads slightly uphill to Kalteneggolsfeld.
+From here you cycle on the plateau of the Franconian Alb with marvellous views.
+The route heads towards the Deichselbach valley.
+After a steep (about 180 metres over 2 km at around 10%), winding descent, you reach Stackendorf.
+The tour leads via Stackendorf, Gunzendorf and Dreuschendorf along the Deichselbach stream to Buttenheim, the birthplace of Levi Strauss.

-Here you will also find two country breweries with drinkable Franconian beer, the St. GeorgenBräu-Keller in Kellerstraße, www.georgenbraeu.de, and the Löwenbräu Keller, Eremitage 3.
+Here you will also find two country breweries with tasty Franconian beer, the St. GeorgenBräu-Keller in Kellerstraße, www.georgenbraeu.de, and the Löwenbräu Keller, Eremitage 3.

-In the house where Levi Strauss was born in Buttenheim, a museum has been created that has won international awards for its audiovisual presentation technology.
-Visitors learn interesting facts about Jewish life in the countryside and retrace the hopes and dreams of the emigrants.
-For a short time, the museum takes you into the world of indigo and denim and tells the story of Levi, the person, and Levi's, his world-famous jeans.
+The birthplace of Levi Strauss in Buttenheim is now home to a museum that has won international awards for its audiovisual presentation technology.
+Visitors learn interesting facts about Jewish life in the country and retrace the hopes and dreams of the emigrants.
+The museum takes visitors on a brief journey into the world of indigo and denim and tells the story of Levi the man and Levi's, his world-famous jeans.

-In 1829, Levi Strauss was born the youngest child of Hirsch Strauss, a Jewish pedlar.
+Levi Strauss was born in 1829 as the youngest child of the Jewish peddler Hirsch Strauss.
 After the death of his father, the family emigrated to America in 1847.
-Later, Levi settled in the fledgling gold-mining town of San Francisco.
-On 20 May 1873, he applied for a patent on riveted work trousers: Jeans were born.
-Levi's jeans quickly made their way into everyday fashion and made the name of their inventor immortal.
+Levi later settled in the young gold mining town of San Francisco.
+On 20 May 1873, he applied for a patent for riveted work trousers: The jeans were born.
+Levi's jeans quickly made their way into everyday fashion and immortalised the name of their inventor.

 Marktstraße 33